jieyangumn/jieyangumn.github.io/index.md

 ## News

+- **[2026/01]** Our study on knowledge-guided graph machine learning for improving corn yield mapping in the U.S. Midwest has been accepted by [*Remote Sensing of Environment*](https://www.sciencedirect.com/journal/remote-sensing-of-environment).
+- **[2026/01]** Our study on the design and field testing of a lower-cost nitrate water-quality sensor has been published in [*ACS ES&T Water*](https://pubs.acs.org/doi/10.1021/acsestwater.5c00837).
+- **[2026/01]** Our review on structure-engineered colorimetric sensors for volatile amine detection has been published in [*Trends in Analytical Chemistry*](https://www.sciencedirect.com/science/article/pii/S0165993626000166).
+- **[2025/12]** Our study introducing an interpretable multimodal deep learning framework for fruit quality control has been published in [*Artificial Intelligence in Agriculture*](https://www.sciencedirect.com/science/article/pii/S2589721725001114).
+- **[2025/12]** I presented two oral talks at American Geophysical Union Annual Meeting (AGU25) on our advances in knowledge-guided graph machine learning, with a focus on [Nutrient transport modeling](https://agu.confex.com/agu/agu25/meetingapp.cgi/Paper/1923401) and [Crop yield mapping](https://agu.confex.com/agu/agu25/meetingapp.cgi/Paper/1971569).
 - **[2025/08]** Our study on explicable attention mechanisms to improve fruit quality control has been published in [*Computers and Electronics in Agriculture*](https://www.sciencedirect.com/science/article/pii/S0168169925009548).
 - **[2025/06]** Our perspective article exploring the application of LLMs in hydrology has been published in [*Environmental Research: Water*](https://iopscience.iop.org/article/10.1088/3033-4942/addd43).
 - **[2025/05]** I gave a talk on spatially distributed watershed modeling in the Upper Mississippi River Basin at [*Society for Freshwater Science 2025 Annual Meeting*](https://sfs-2025.p.asnevents.com.au/days/2025-05-19/abstract/117931).